 To make sure your kitty gets the nutrition they need while they're recovering from a health issue, talk with your veterinarian about creating a meal plan.

 Switching cat food might also be in order if you have a picky eater on your hands.
 Cats know what they like (no secret there).
 International Cat Care explains that even the texture of food is important to cats.

 If you've recently adopted a cat, they may have developed a preference for a certain type of food, such as wet over dry food.
 If you're switching cat food to accommodate your discerning kitty, just make sure it provides them the nutrients they need.
 Your vet, again, is a great resource for information when choosing a new food that will meet your cat's discerning tastes, while still providing adequate nutrition.

 Pet Food Trends

-New pet foods and pet food fads are popping up all the time, but it's a good idea to check with your veterinarian before serving your cat the hottest new food.
+New pet foods and pet food trends are popping up all the time, but it's a good idea to check with your veterinarian before serving your cat the hottest new food.
 According to the Merck Veterinary Manual, the newest cat food trend may not be appropriate for your kitty, especially if it includes food for humans or dogs, or food that's homemade — all of which could cause nutritional imbalances.

 How to Safely Transition Your Cat to a New Food

 When switching your cat's food, it's important to slowly ease them onto their new meal plan.
-If you change their food too quickly, it could worsen existing health problems or cause new ones, such as vomiting or diarrhea, explains Pet Health Network.
+If you change their food too quickly, it could worsen existing health problems or cause new ones, such as vomiting or diarrhoea, explains Pet Health Network.

 Follow these tips to help your kitty adjust to their new food as smoothly as possible: